Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 A New Motorcycle Training Curriculum Is Born

-Its official title is "Real World Speed Street Skills" (RWS³ for short from here on).
+Its official title is "Real World Speed Street Skills" (RWS³ for short, from here on).
 Boasting optional two-up riding, it fills numerous voids between various levels of rider/passenger education.
-Six classroom sessions work in song with seven riding sessions, applying tasks in relevant order.
+Six classroom sessions work in sync with seven riding sessions, applying tasks in relevant order.

-The signup requirements are fairly straight forward.
+The signup requirements are fairly straightforward.
 Riders must be 16 years of age or older, with an M-class license in tow.
-A mechanically sound street motorcycle is expected with D.O.T. legal tires and minimal if any tread wear.
+Bring a mechanically sound street motorcycle with D.O.T.-legal tires and minimal, if any, tread wear.

 Photos by Jim Lilly (turns 1/6) and Peter Lilly (turns 3/5), Zone Photo

-There should be no fluid leaks, with good brakes and plenty of pad material remaining.
-Mirrors may either be removed or taped, along with the speedometer, any glass, reflectors and lights.
+There should be no fluid leaks and there should be good brakes with plenty of pad material remaining.
+You may either remove or tape the mirrors, speedometer, any glass, reflectors and lights.
 In my experience, painter's tape is the easiest way to go.

 Don't forget to top off the tank before you arrive!

 Taken from his "is" and "is not" notation, Jason Herheim's RWS³ motorcycle training isn't a track day, competition, race or opportunity to "prove yourself worthy" of anything.
-It is, however an enclosed learning atmosphere, opportunity to ask questions (and receive feedback), place to expand riding abilities and outlet for a commitment to better/safer motorcycling.
+It is, however, an enclosed learning atmosphere, an opportunity to ask questions (and receive feedback), a place to expand riding abilities and an outlet for a commitment to better/safer motorcycling.

 It's all about assessing your riding skills while creating realistic goals for your own improvement.